 Jane is back!
 With the franchise’s move from MGM to RKO the series has had to do without the awesome Maureen O’Sullivan, explaining Jane’s absence with her being back in London helping with the war effort, but now she’s back…kind of.
 Jane may have returned to the jungle but not in the form of Mrs. Sullivan, but that of Brenda Joyce who will make five appearances as Jane.

 The movie opens with Tarzan (Johnny Weissmuller) and Boy (Johnny Sheffield) preparing to raft down the river to pick up Jane (Brenda Joyce) at the trading post in Randini.
-For those familiar with the series may wonder how one rafts from atop the Mutai Escarpment where Tarzan, Jane and Boy live, but this series apparently either forgot that’s where they lived, or just didn’t care to explain their move to just down the river from civilization.
-While poling down the river they spot what looks like a flock of really lost Canadian Geese, and Tarzan says that Boy is now old enough to come hunting here and that once they get Jane home he will bring boy back for some good jungle fun ie killing stuff.
+Those familiar with the series may wonder how one rafts from atop the Mutai Escarpment where Tarzan, Jane and Boy live, but this series apparently either forgot that’s where they lived or just didn’t care to explain their move to just down the river from civilization.
+While poling down the river they spot what looks like a flock of really lost Canadian Geese, and Tarzan says that Boy is now old enough to come hunting here and that once they get Jane home he will bring Boy back for some good jungle fun ie killing stuff.
 While Tarzan, Boy and Cheeta raft to meet the returning Jane, their trip is interrupted by a woman’s scream.

-Turns out not to be Jane but a beautiful women running for her life from a couple of leopards and a black panther.
-The girl leaps off a high rock to escape the claws of the panther just as Tarzan dispatches it with a well thrown knife.
+Turns out not to be Jane but a beautiful woman running for her life from a couple of leopards and a black panther.
+The girl leaps off a high rock to escape the claws of the panther just as Tarzan dispatches it with a well-thrown knife.
 The girl is Athena (Shirley O’Hara) an Amazon from the lost city of Palmyria, and because her ankle was injured in her flight from the panther Tarzan offers to take her home.
 Boy wants to come along but Tarzan orders him to return to the raft and wait.
 Which of course means Boy will immediately disregard those orders and follow Tarzan.

 The city of Palmyria is ruled by an ancient Amazon Queen (Maria Ouspenskaya) who we first see praying before the statue of a Sun God as she goes over the God’s sacred decree that all intruders must forfeit their lives.
 With Tarzan entering the city carrying the injured Athena we immediately assume we’re going to get some Tarzan versus Amazonian warrior action, we are sadly misled.
 Just as Athena starts to beg for Tarzan’s life the Queen tells her, “You need not plead for Tarzan.
 He is our friend.”
 Oh, so that’s good…I guess.
 Wouldn’t want to front load the movie with too much action.
 The Queen gives Athena grief for disobeying the Sun God’s decree that no one should ever leave or enter this city.
 Tarzan states, “Queen make wise laws.
 Girl will obey.”
 Athena only wished to see what lies beyond the mountains, but fuck natural curiosity, just stay home and make babies.
 And just what right does Tarzan have for saying that this girl will obey, is he her dad or something?